rich808/ames_housing_price/README.md

 #### Quantitative

 Quantitative consist of total 40 features.
-Each of these features has its own categorical values which had a influence to the sale price.
+Each features has its own categorical values which had a influence to the sale price.
-Since this is categorical value, missing values was possible.
-First step was to look at the features with most N/A, above 50% and remove them.
+Since this was categorical value, missing values was possible.
+First step was to look at the features with most N/A and remove those with 50% or above.

 ![](./images/CateNull_bar.png)